Modernising cross-border payments with domestic rails

 If you’re a user of the Payoneer payments platform for your business, you’re likely to also use the Payoneer card.

 This corporate debit Mastercard is a handy way to spend your Payoneer balance on business expenses like goods, travel costs and services.
-It’s linked to your Payoneer currency balances, which are topped up whenever a customer pays you for your goods or services.
+Your card is linked to a currency balance (EUR, GBP, USD or CAD), which are topped up whenever you transfer funds or receive a payment from a client or customer.

 But if you’ve decided you no longer want to use your Payoneer debit card, read on.